 Overwhelm at the thoughts of the year ahead and all that I want to achieve.

 Regret – just a little, that Christmas was over, that the build up is over.

 Satisfaction that even though I lost the plot a couple of times, everyone had a great Christmas.
 There was Santa and family time and down time and fun time and mum’s 80th birthday celebrations.
-It’s worth focusing on all of that for a while.
+It was worth focusing on and holding that just for a moment.

 Finally, joy to be back in my office, in my zone and getting back into the headspace that I love to be in.

 And then many of us dive straight into spending time thinking about the year ahead.
 I love to take the time to re-set.
 Rather than resolutions, I tend to focus on intentions and plans (with a few specific targets and objectives).
 I think about the business, personal development, wellness (physical, mental and emotional) as well as travel, fun, family and all of the other planning and logistics to bring myself, my business and the family through the year.
 No wonder I overwhelm myself!

 Something that we spend less time on is focusing on where we are right now and being with that, sitting with that.
 Name it, recognise it, be aware of it and sit with it.
 As well as looking back and having a forward focus, tuning in to the right now is powerful.

-So having paid attention to what is going on this morning, all that is going on in my head and thinking about all that I want to achieve, I am now thinking about what I need to do to not get in my own way and three things spring to mind immediately
+So having paid attention to what is going on for me in that moment, all that was going on in my head and thinking about all that I wanted to achieve, I am now thinking about what I need to do to not get in my own way and three things spring to mind immediately